01taylop/space-log/README.md

 An array of objects containing the data to log.

 A "theme" can be provided for a corresponding key by adding a property in the format `${key}Theme`.
-In the example below, `populationTheme` uses [chalk](https://www.npmjs.com/package/chalk) to render green text to indicate that the most populous region of Japan is Kantō.
+In the example above, `populationTheme` uses [chalk](https://www.npmjs.com/package/chalk) to render green text to indicate that the most populous region of Japan is Kantō.